Open Actively Recruiting

 - Chronic myelogenous leukemia in either chronic or accelerated phase.

 - One of the following myelodysplastic syndrome(s) defined by the following: i.
 Refractory anemia. ii.
 Refractory anemia with ringed sideroblasts. iii.
 Refractory cytopenia with multilineage dysplasia. iv.
 Refractory cytopenia with multilineage dysplasia and ringed sideroblasts. v.
 Refractory anemia with excess blasts - 1 (5-10% blasts). vi.
 Refractory anemia with excess blasts - 2 (10-20% blasts). vii.
 Myelodysplastic syndrome, unclassified. viii.
-Myelodysplastic syndrome associated with isolated del (5q). ix.
-Chronic myelomonocytic leukemia. g.
+Myelodysplastic syndrome associated with isolated del (5q). g.
 Lymphoma (including Hodgkin's) with chemosensitive disease (i.e., response to chemotherapy) and receiving a related donor transplant. h.
 Aplastic anemia. i.
-Primary or secondary myelofibrosis.
+Primary or secondary myelofibrosis. j.
+Chronic myelomonocytic leukemia. k.
+Chronic lymphocytic leukemia. l.
+Drepanocytosis (sickle cell anemia). m.
+Red blood cell aplasia. n.
+Myeloproliferative disorder, unclassified.

 - Receiving myeloablative or reduced-intensity conditioning regimens.

-- Adequate renal and hepatic function, within 6 weeks of initiation of conditioning, as
+- Adequate renal and hepatic function prior to initiation of conditioning regimen,

 - Baseline Toxoplasma serologies available within 6 weeks prior to randomization.

-- Baseline glucose-6-phosphate dehydrogenase (G6PD) deficiency testing with no evidence of G6PD deficiency performed within 6 weeks prior to randomization.
+- Baseline glucose-6-phosphate dehydrogenase (G6PD) deficiency testing with no evidence of G6PD deficiency performed any time prior to randomization.

-- Female subjects of child-bearing potential <2 years post-menopausal must agree to and comply with using 1 barrier method (e.g., female condom with spermicide) plus one other highly effective method of birth control (e.g., oral contraceptive, implant, injectable, indwelling intrauterine device, vasectomized partner), or sexual abstinence while participating in this study.
-Male subjects must be vasectomized, abstain from sexual intercourse, agree to use barrier contraception (condom with spermicide), and also agree not to donate sperm while participating in the study and for 120 days from the last IV dose of study drug.
+- Female subjects of child-bearing potential <2 years post-menopausal (unless surgically sterile) must agree to and comply with using 1 barrier method (e.g., female condom with spermicide) plus one other highly effective method of birth control (e.g., oral contraceptive, implant, injectable, indwelling intrauterine device, vasectomized partner), or sexual abstinence (only possible if it corresponds to the subject's usual lifestyle) while participating in this study, and for 30 days after the last dose of study drug.
+Male subjects must be vasectomized, abstain from sexual intercourse, or agree to use barrier contraception (condom with spermicide), and agree not to donate sperm while participating in the study and for 120 days from the last IV dose of study drug.

 - Diagnosis of AML not in morphological remission.